 If you observe your Beagle sleeping more or less than usual, it might be a good time to consult with your vet.
 It is not unusual for health problems to manifest in a disturbance in sleep patterns.

-When your beagle starts sleeping a lot more than usual after an upset, for example, they may be suffering from a mental health condition.
-Beagles and other dogs often grieve for the loss of others, and that can often have a negative effect on their health and well-being, just as they can for humans.
+When your beagle starts sleeping a lot more than usual after an upset, for example, it may be suffering from a mental health condition.
+Beagles and other dogs often grieve for the loss of others, and that can often have a negative effect on their health and well-being, just as they can on humans.

 Tip #6 – Turn “Bathroom Time” Into a routine.